-She has been working with the Shadyside Family Medicine Residency Program since 2001.
-Dr. Richards is interested in integrated care of behavioral health in the primary care setting.
-She is the Director of the Psychiatry rotation for PGY 2 residents.
-Dr. Richards provides psychiatric consultations at the Shadyside Family Health Center.
-She is involved with the Depression LOPIR group and provides behavioral science didactics.
+Dr. Richards has been working with the Shadyside Family Medicine Residency Program since 2001 and is interested in integrating behavioral health in the primary care setting.
+She works collaboratively with family medicine physicians to provide behavioral health care to patients at the Shadyside Family Health Center.
+She is the director of the psychiatry rotation for PGY-2 residents, mentors residents in the Behavioral Health LOPIR group and teaches behavioral science didactics.

 Dr. Richards also maintains a private practice of adult and geriatric psychiatry in Pittsburgh.

 Dr. Richards enjoys spending time with her husband, Robert Goitz, MD, an orthopaedic hand surgeon, and with her two teenage children.
 She also enjoys the outdoors, gardening, tennis, travel and the arts.

 - Depression Education in Primary Care: Is There An App for That?
 Katherine Tadolini MD, Phillip Phelps LCSW, Katie Hindes MPH, Benjamin Skinker MD, Stephanie Richards MD.
 FMEC 2016.
 Pittsburgh, PA.
 October 29, 2016.